-Tom has stood in six elections to Medway council, seven elections to Rochester-upon-Medway city council and four elections to Kent county council, and has been elected on 15 occasions.
+Tom has stood in 17 elections in Medway.
+He has been elected on 15 occasions.

 Political Career